sabbirahmedfahim/DigitalWallet/README.md

 Before running this project, make sure you have the following installed:

 	•	Java JDK 8+ (check with java -version in your terminal)
-	•	MySQL (XAMPP recommended for cross-platform simplicity)
+	•	MySQL (ensure MySQL server is installed and running)
-	•	MySQL Connector/J (mysql-connector-j-9.4.0.jar) in the lib/ folder
+	•	MySQL Connector/J (mysql-connector-j-8.0.33.jar) in the lib/ folder
 	•	Git (if you want to clone the project)

 ## How to Run